Shock absorber: Early history

 In common with carriages and railway locomotives, most early motor vehicles used leaf springs.
 One of the features of these springs was that the friction between the leaves offered a degree of damping, and in a 1912 review of vehicle suspension, the lack of this characteristic in helical springs was the reason it was "impossible" to use them as main springs.
 However the amount of damping provided by leaf spring friction was limited and variable according to the conditions of the springs, and whether wet or dry.
 It also operated in both directions.
-Motorcycle front suspension adopted coil sprung Druid forks from about 1906, and similar designs later added rotary friction dampers, which damped both ways - but they were adjustable (e.g. 1924 Webb forks).
+Motorcycle front suspension adopted coil sprung Druid forks from about 1906, and similar designs later added Friction disk shock absorber rotary friction dampers, which damped both ways - but they were adjustable (e.g. 1924 Webb forks).
 These friction disk shock absorbers were also fitted to many cars.

 One of the problems with motor cars was the large variation in sprung weight between lightly loaded and fully loaded, especially for the rear springs.
-When heavily loaded the springs could bottom out, and apart from fitting rubber 'bump stops', there were attempts to use heavy main springs with auxiliary springs to smooth the ride when lightly loaded, which were often called 'shock absorbers'.
-Realising that the spring and vehicle combination bounced with a characteristic frequency, these auxiliary springs were designed with a different period, but were not a solution to the problem that the spring rebound after striking a bump could throw you out of your seat.
+When heavily loaded the springs could bottom out, and apart from fitting rubber "bump stops", there were attempts to use heavy main springs with auxiliary springs to smooth the ride when lightly loaded, which were often called "shock absorbers".
+Realizing that the spring and vehicle combination bounced with a characteristic frequency, these auxiliary springs were designed with a different period, but were not a solution to the problem that the spring rebound after striking a bump could throw passengers out of their seats.
 What was called for was damping that operated on the rebound.

 Although C.L.
 Horock came up with a design in 1901 that had hydraulic damping, it worked in one direction only.
 It does not seem to have gone into production right away, whereas mechanical dampers such as the Gabriel Snubber started being fitted in the late 1900s (also the similar Stromberg Anti-Shox).
-These used a belt coiled inside a device such that it freely wound in under the action of a coiled spring, but met friction when drawn out.
-Gabriel Snubbers were fitted to an 11.9HP Arrol-Johnston car which broke the 6 hour Class B record at Brooklands in late 1912, and the Automotor journal noted that this snubber might have a great future for racing due to its light weight and easy fitment.
+These used a belt coiled inside a device such that it freely wound in under the action of a coiled spring but met friction when drawn out.
+Gabriel Snubbers were fitted to an 11.9HP Arrol-Johnston car which broke the 6-hour Class B record at Brooklands in late 1912, and the Automator journal noted that this snubber might have a great future for racing due to its light weight and easy fitment.